Media Line: 303-628-6700

 We want your feedback!
 Please direct comments and questions concerning the Newsroom to Denver Water’s media relations department.

-Dillon Dam Road/County Road 7 will be closed on Thursday, June 13, from 8:30 a.m. until 3:30 p.m. for routine maintenance on the security equipment on the road.
+On Wednesday, Aug.
+31, Dillon Dam Road/County Road 7 will be closed from 8:30 a.m. until 3 p.m. for routine maintenance work by Denver Water and Summit County Road and Bridge Department.